Rules are a contract

 - rules of a co-operative that is a registered club which restricts the voting rights of different classes of members.

-To seek prior approval of the above rules lodge an Application for prior approval of rule amendment(s) (form C11) (PDF, 822.58 KB) with NSW Fair Trading before the notice of the special resolution to amend the rules is sent to members.
+To seek prior approval of the above rules lodge a C11 Application for Prior Approval Rule Amendment form with NSW Fair Trading before the notice of the special resolution to amend the rules is sent to members.
 Lodgement details and fees are on the form.

 Approving a rule change